 What is CPD?

-CPD or Continuous Professional Development is the term that is applied to the ongoing training and development an individual undertakes during their working life.
-CPD can cover a multitude of training and development opportunities; these can include formal seminars and training courses, in-house and informal training, ‘tool-box talks’, the sharing of knowledge with team members, e-learning and webinars and other self-guided study such as reading.
+CPD stands for Continuous Professional Development, and is the term that is applied to the ongoing training and development an individual undertakes during their working life.
+CPD can cover a multitude of training and development opportunities; these can include formal seminars and training courses, in-house and informal training, tool-box talks, the sharing of knowledge with team members, e-learning and webinars and other self-guided study such as reading.

-The AA requires all Technician, Professional and Fellow members to undertake a specified amount of CPD hours over three years as part of their ongoing commitment to their membership.
+The Association requires all Technician, Professional and Fellow members, and Chartered Environmentalists, to undertake a specified amount of CPD hours over three years as part of their ongoing commitment to their membership.

 How much do I need to complete?

-Registered Consultants should complete must complete at least 25 hours of CPD per year
+Registered Consultants must complete at least 25 hours of CPD per year.

 Chartered Environmentalists comply with the Society for the Environment’s Code of Professional Conduct and the requirements of the Arboricultural Association relating to continuing professional development (CPD).